-For details, visit fishadvisories.utah.gov.
+For details on these new advisories-and to see advisories from previous years -visit fishadvisories.utah.gov.

 Your best resource for information

 Three government agencies work together closely to keep the Utah Fish Advisories website current.

 First, the Utah Division of Wildlife Resources and the Utah Department of Environmental Quality (DEQ) obtain fish samples from lakes and rivers across the state.
 Then, the DEQ analyzes the samples and forwards the results to the Utah Department of Health (DOH).
 After reviewing the data, the DOH decides whether to issue a consumption advisory.